-With more than 100 thermal springs, Budapest more than deserves its City of Spas nickname.
-With a stay at the best spa hotels in the city, you can turn a your city break in the Hungarian capital into a time of relaxation and luxurious self-care.
+With more than 100 thermal springs, Budapest more than deserves its nickname as the City of Spas.
+With a stay at the best spa hotels in the city, you can turn a your city break in the Hungarian capital into a time of relaxation and self-care.

-Budapest is famed for its historical thermal baths, with the Széchenyi and Gellért baths among the most popular spots for an afternoon of indulgence.
-For the ultimate blissful Budapest stay, however, book a hotel with a spa of its own.
-Offering thermal baths, treatments and tranquil pools, the best spa hotels in Budapest invite you to unwind after a day of exploring the city (or a big night partying in a ruin bar).
+Budapest is famed for its thermal baths, and the Széchenyi and Gellért baths are popular spots for an afternoon of indulgence.
+For the ultimate blissful stay, however, why not book a hotel that has a spa of its own?
+Enjoy thermal baths, treatments and tranquil pools at the best spa hotels in Budapest, where you can unwind after a day of exploring the city – or a big night partying in a ruin bar.

 Sister hotels the Danubius Grand Hotel Margitsziget and the Danubius Health Spa Resort Margitsziget can be found on leafy Margaret Island, surrounded by the River Danube.
 They have a thermal bath complex that’s free for guests, with an underground corridor connecting the early 1900s Grand Hotel with the more modern Health Spa Resort.
 In-house doctors are on hand to prescribe various medical therapies, while a wide range of cosmetic and wellness treatments are available, including spending time in the realistic salt cave to improve respiratory and skin health.
 These hotels offer the best of both worlds – a city break by day and a therapeutic island getaway by night.